jessicaliu06/Finch.jl/README.md

 ```

 Finch even allows users to fuse multiple operations into a single kernel with `lazy` and `compute`.
+The `lazy` function creates a lazy tensor, which is a symbolic representation of the computation.
+The `compute` function evaluates the computation.
 Different optimizers can be used with `compute`, such as the state-of-the-art `Galley` optimizer, which can adapt to the
 sparsity patterns of the inputs.

 ```julia